magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44940-sql-error-while-saving-category-from-admin.md

 ## Issue

-An SQL error occurs when saving a category from admin.
+An SQL error occurs when saving a category from the admin.

 <ins>Steps to reproduce</ins>: